aajinkya1203/Museria/README.md

 ## Contributions

-This solo project allows users to share their favourite musics so music-lovers can find some of the best of the musics out there while at the same time share their favourite!
+This solo project allows users to share their favourite musics so music-lovers can find some of the best of the musics out there while at the same time share their favourite ones!

 Check out the [Contributions](https://github.com/aajinkya1203/Museria/graphs/contributors) for the repo here!